hlc1209/ecem202a_project/docs/report.md

 # Abstract

 In this project, we build a low-cost, small-size and low-power real-time handwritten character recognition system based on Arduino Nano 33 BLE Sense with a touch screen, which is capable of offering fluent handwriting input experience in real-time and send recognized characters to BLE-enabled terminal equipment as keyboard strokes.
 Inference of character recognition deep learning model is done on the Arduino Nano 33 BLE Sense to enable the compatibility to any BLE-enabled devices.
 We achieve a accuracy of 80.6% in fast mode with a latency of 200ms and 90.5% in slow mode.
+In addition, we designed the PCB and 3D printed case for the device to reduce the use of flying wires and to make the device integrated and portable.

 <p align="middle">
     <img src="media/system_setup.jpg" width="80%"/>